How can we help you today?

 - We do not support installing MyWorkDrive on a server that is running Small Business Server, Microsoft Exchange, other IIS sites or any software that includes IIS .net components.

-- If shares are accessed through DFS, ADFS or SAML is used for authentication it is necessary to enable delegation so that the MWD Server trusts these servers – see support article here.
+- If shares are accessed through DFS, ADFS or SAML for authentication, it is necessary to enable delegation so that the MWD Server trusts these servers – see support article here.

 - Additional client requirements and limitations are located in our support article here.

 Step 2: Verify & Run the MyWorkDrive Server Setup

 - Logon to the server as a domain user with admin rights on the member server.

 - Open the MyWorkDrive Control Panel (shortcut on the Desktop) in Chrome browser at http://127.0.0.1:8358